ElGranto/AdventuresWithPixel/_posts/2016-03-13-new-blog-new-life.md

   <li class="accordion-item" data-accordion-item>
     <a href="#" class="accordion-title"><h3>Q: "What's up with "Pixel"?"</h3></a>
     <div class="accordion-content clearfix" data-tab-content>
     	A: During her first trimester Kristen was in and out of the doctors office a lot.
 She was concidered a high risk pregnancy as she has a very extreme case of celiac desease.
 During our fist ultrasoud we were able to see the faintest of heart beats.
 Just a little flashing pixel on the screen.
-From that moment on what most people call their "Peanut" we called our "Pixel".
+From that moment on what most people call their "Peanut" we called ours "Pixel".
     </div>
   </li>
   <li class="accordion-item" data-accordion-item>